 Each year the Natural Dye Garden Group selects plants to make an attractive display that will have interesting dye potential.
 The ground is prepared appropriately, seeds sown, planted out and tended with the help of children from the local primary School, Ysgol Penboyr.
 Flowers, leaves and roots are harvested as the season progresses and dried or frozen ready for using for dyeing in the autumn.

-Members of the Natural Dye Garden Group are currently all Gardening Club members: Pixie Harcourt, Helen Fogden, Maureen Bibby, Jo Taylor, Verrinia Rees and Jilly Doe, but volunteers are always welcome and anyone interested should look on the National Wool Museum website to find out more.
+Members of the Natural Dye Garden Group are currently all Gardening Club members: Pixie Harcourt, Helen Fogden, Maureen Bibby, Jo Taylor and VJ Rees, but volunteers are always welcome and anyone interested should look on the National Wool Museum website to find out more.
 The group meets regularly at the National Wool Museum to carry out work on the beds, to harvest the plants and to plan for next year's planting.